bmwcarit/ramses/doc/sphinx/viewer.rst

 --------------------------------------------------

 Screenshots can be taken by the ``rlogic.screenshot(filename)`` function.
-The :program:`ramses-logic-viewer` will implicitly update the logic state before.
+The :program:`ramses-viewer` will implicitly update the logic state before.

 .. code-block:: lua